 Since mortgages are paid in arrears and on the first of the month, your first mortgage payment comes at the start of the new month after you’ve lived at your home for 30 days.

-This means that if you close on your house in May, your first payment is due July 1, whether you closed on May 1 or May 31.
+This means that if you close on your house on May 15, your first payment is due July 1.
 By closing earlier in the month, you will have more time before your first payment, but you will need to prepay interest on the remaining days in that month.

 While your payment is due on the first every month, most mortgage lenders offer some flexibility before they start charging late fees.
 Know what’s expected of you and what to do if you’re having trouble paying your mortgage.